The Pharmaceutical Pricing Database Tool Germany in a nutshell

 Not above 8 °C: Packing and Storage Information

 For the storage of the articles different data are essential.
 For example, it is necessary to know which storage temperatures must not be exceeded or undercut for certain articles.
 In the case of temperature-sensitive articles, the reference to transport within a cold chain must also not be neglected.
 Information as to whether articles should be stored in a dry place, whether there is a risk of breakage, whether they should be stored lying down or upright, or whether they should be protected from light or sunlight can be found in the Drug Pricing Database (ABDA-Artikelstamm) for specific packs.
-In addition, dimensional data are available which include the outer wrapping in the case of packaged articles.
-The packaging dimensions are required in particular when the picking of articles is automated.
-If an article has an expiry date, the guaranteed shelf life of the article is indicated in months, calculated from the time of manufacture.
-The shelf life refers to the unopened condition of the article.

 These databases could also be interesting for you

 The new Falsified Medicines Directive 2019 - which medicines are affected?
 As of 9.
 February 2019, the Falsified Medicines Directive (2011/62/EU), which was adopted in 2011, has officially come into force.
 What does this mean for the affected players such as...

 Estimating the final price of a prescription-only product At a glance: Pricing for pharmaceuticals in Germany Supply and demand determine the price, at least considering most branches of a free market economy.
 This basic principle also applies to non-prescription...